 Program coordinator consent and a minimum GPA of 2.5 in core psychology courses are required to register for practicum credits.
+Students ought to consult with their advisor regarding the number of practicum credits they will take (3 vs 4).
 While exceptions may be made in certain cases, students need to, at the minimum, complete Introduction to Human Services and Community Resources and at least five other courses in the program prior to their practicum.